How to join Call the Midwife and RadioTimes.com’s online watch party and aftershow

 Which episode of Call the Midwife are we watching?

 RadioTimes.com asked readers to vote for the next watchalong episode – and the fans have spoken!
-For the second edition of Call the Midwife Unite, on Wednesday 8th April, we will be watching series 6, episode 8.
+For the third edition of Call the Midwife Unite, on Wednesday 15th April, we will be watching series 2, episode 8.

-We gave you three episodes to pick from, but the series six finale won a massive 68% of the vote.
+We gave you three episodes to pick from, but after more than 4,600 votes (and a close-run competition with series 6 episode 4!), the series two finale was the winner with 51%.

 In the UK, it’s available to watch on BBC iPlayer – more information below for international audiences!